-- You will not be admitted for testing if you do not bring proper/valid identification and your Social Security card. - Be sure your US government-issued identification is not expired and that it is signed. - Check to ensure that the FIRST and LAST printed names on your photo ID and social security card match your current name of record in your TMU© account. - A driver's license or state-issued ID card with a hole punched in it is NOT VALID and will not be accepted as an acceptable form of ID. - In cases where names do not match or your ID(s) are not proper/valid, you will be considered a NO SHOW, and you will forfeit your testing fees and have to pay for another exam date.
+- You will not be admitted for testing if you do not bring proper/valid identification and your Social Security card. - Be sure your US government-issued identification is signed and not expired. - Check to ensure that the FIRST and LAST printed names on your photo ID and social security card match your current name of record in your TMU© account. - A driver's license or state-issued ID card with a hole punched in it is NOT VALID and will not be accepted as an acceptable form of ID. - In cases where names do not match or your ID(s) are not proper/valid, you may not be allowed to test.